python-pillow/Pillow/CONTRIBUTING.md

 ## Reporting Issues

-When reporting issues, please include example code that reproduces the issue, and if possible a problem image.
-The best reproductions are self-contained scripts that pull in as few dependencies as possible.
-An entire Django stack is harder to reproduce.
+When reporting issues, please include code that reproduces the issue and whenever possible, an image that demonstrates the issue.
+The best reproductions are self-contained scripts with minimal dependencies.

 ### Provide details